rexrainbow/phaser3-rex-notes/docs/docs/csvscenario.md

     - `'ms'`, or `0` : dt in millisecond
     - `'s'`, `'sec'`, or 1 : dt in second
 - prefix: regex of picking control instructions
+- argsConvert: a callback to convert parameters of [run-custom-function](csvscenario.md#run-custom-function), or `true` to use default convert function
+- argsConvertScope: scope of argsConvert

 ### Start running instructions